cwliu007/minConf/README.md

 # minConf_TMP
-minConf_TMP in R for minimization

-The code includes the R version of the minConf_TMP from minConf package in MATLAB.
+R code of the minConf_TMP (from minConf package in MATLAB language) used for minimization.
 (See https://www.cs.ubc.ca/~schmidtm/Software/minConf.html)